lexatrash23/Nf-vf-pn-092025/processing_log.md

   BLAST Database error: No alias or index file found for protein database [unitox_curated] in search path [/tmp/nxf.4VffydRGHg:/blast/blastdb:/blast/blastdb_custom:].
 Please verify the spelling of the BLAST database and its molecule type.
 ```

+For some reason the db files are not being staged into the work directory.

 Also the busco container is failing to be mounted properly

 ```